- One of Norway's most spectacular mountain areas

 The area boasts some of Norway's most spectacular mountain scenery.
 Photo: Nature Travels.

 A choice of tour durations and itineraries

 The 5-day tour also runs in part (conditions permitting) in sections of the mighty Jotunheimen National Park, one of Norway's premier hiking areas and also a wonderful region to experience in wintertime.

-Accommodation is in simple wilderness mountain cabins along the route.
-Camping equipment is also taken as a backup in case weather conditions require a night in tents.
+On all tours, camping equipment is also taken as a backup in case weather conditions require a night in tents.

 Sledding in Tandem